Crisis Management Protocol

 - After the crisis, assessing the effectiveness of the crisis preparedness procedures and revising as appropriate.

 At the heart of the International Travel Crisis Management Protocol is the procedure by which key individuals and offices are notified of the likelihood of occurrence or presence of a crisis situation.
 Effective communication is critical to the Crisis Management Protocol.

-The person calling from abroad to UofL to report a crisis or an emergency only has to dial one number, which is the 24 hour contact number for University Police (+011-1-502-852-6111).
-The University Police will immediately contact the Vice Provost for Diversity and International Affairs or Associate Director of the International Center who will take further action.
+The person calling from abroad to UofL to report a crisis or an emergency only has to dial one number, which is the 24 hour contact number for University Police (+1-502-852-6111).
+The University Police will immediately contact the Associate Vice Provost for International Affairs who will take further action.